-Dong-Sheng Guo received his Ph.D. degree in physics from Illinois Institute of Technology, USA, in 1984.
-His Ph.D. thesis was in general theory of relativity under the supervision of Professor F.J.
+Dong-Sheng Guo Dong-Sheng Guo received his Ph.D. degree in physics from Illinois Institute of Technology, USA, in 1984.
+His Ph.D. thesis was in general theory of relativity under the supervision of Prof. F.J.
 Ernst.
 From1984 to1992 he did postdoctoral researches in atomic, molecular, and optical physics with Professor W.R.
-Johnson at University of Notre Dame, USA, with Professor B. Crasemann and Professor H. Carmichael at University of Oregon, USA, and with Professor G.W.F.
+Johnson at University of Notre Dame, USA, with Professor B. Crasemann and Prof. H. Carmichael at University of Oregon, USA, and with Prof. G.W.F.
 Drake at University of Windsor, Canada.
-In 1992, he joined Physics Department faculty at Southern University at Baton Rouge, La, USA.
-Since 2005, he has been a Full Professor.
-From 1992 to 2001, he was a summer physicist at Lawrence Livermore National Laboratory.
-Between 1998 and 2001, he was a Visiting Scientist at University of California (Davis).
-In 2004–2005, he was a Visiting Professor at Ohio State University.
-He has been serving as a Referee for Physical Review Letters and Physical Review A since 1992.
-He has also been a Member of American Physical Society since 1984.
-He received research awards from US Department of Energy in 1995, from NASA in 1996, and from NSF in 1997.
-He also serves as a Guest Professor at Shanghai Institute of Optics and Fine Mechanics, Huazhong University of Sciences and Technologies, and East China Normal University in China.
-He has been working on atomic, molecular, and optical physics for more than 24 years.
+In 1992 he joined physics department faculty in Southern University at Baton Rouge, Louisiana, USA.
+Since 2005, he is a full professor.
+From 1992 to 2001 he was summer physicist at Lawrence Livermore National Laboratory.
+From 1998 to 2001 he was visiting scientist at University of California (Davis).
+From 2004 to 2005, he was visiting professor at Ohio State University.
+He serves as referee for Physical Review Letters and Physical Review A since 1992.
+He is a member of American Physical Society since 1984.
+He received research awards form US Department of Energy in 1995, from NASA in 1996, NSF in 1997.
+He also serves as a guest professor at Shanghai Institute of Optics and Fine Mechanics, Huazhong University of Sciences and Technologies, and East China Normal University in China.
+He has been working on atomic, molecular, optical physics for more than 24 years.
 His current research interests are mainly in developing a non-perturbation quantum electrodynamics theory to treat atoms and molecules interacting with strong laser fields.

-Biography Updated on 30 July 2008
+Biography Updated on 12 February 2009